Inspired & aligned

-Thriving organizations have employees who find meaning in their work, as well as plenty of growth opportunities for themselves.
+Thriving organizations have employees who clearly understand the expectations for performance, as well as plenty of growth opportunities for themselves.
 Therefore, employees feel aligned with the trajectory of their employer.
 Employees also feel connected to each other and their leaders, as well as appreciated for their contributions to the company.
 So, employees feel inspired to be their best.

 How do they do it?
 Thriving companies instill meaning through building a strong culture, demonstrating leadership involvement, and offering meaningful benefits and perks.
 As a result, these companies experience high retention and low employee replacement costs, relative ease attracting top talent, high productivity and employee engagement, and a healthy ROI on HR programming.